abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/gcp/gcp.md

 - `kubectl`
 - `gcloud` command line interface [gcloud cli](https://docs.cloud.google.com/sdk/docs/install-sdk/)

-> If you use `gcloud` command line for your first time, run `gcloud auth login` command line to log with your GCP account.
+> If you use the `gcloud` command line for the first time, run `gcloud auth login` to authenticate with your GCP account.

-## Create a Kubernetes cluster using gcloud cli
+## Create a Kubernetes Cluster Using gcloud CLI

-First you will need to configure `gcloud` to set your GCP project as current project by running the following command.
+First, configure `gcloud` to set your GCP project as the current project by running the following command.

 ```
 gcloud config set project <YOUR_PROJECT_ID>
 ```

-Run the folllowing command to create your kubernetes cluster
+Run the following command to create your Kubernetes cluster:

 ```
 gcloud container clusters create abcdesktop-gcp-1 --machine-type=custom-4-8192 --zone=us-central1-a --num-nodes=2